 The Development of Nylon/Spandex Fabric

-The invention of nylon/spandex fabric began in the 1940s when chemists discovered that they could synthesize synthetic materials that were as strong, light, and flexible as rubber.
+nylon/spandex fabric began in the 1940s when chemists discovered that they could synthesize synthetic materials that were as strong, light, and flexible as rubber.
 They hoped to use the new material to replace rubber in products such as sportswear and underwear, which were a mainstay of World War II construction efforts.

 Since then, the nylon/spandex fiber has become a favorite of scientists and is a widely used product.
 It is especially popular for use in exercise shorts because it allows the body to breathe and expand during workouts.